cappedapollo/personal-site/src/data/about.md

 - From 2008 to 2012, I attended The Pennsylvania State University, where I earned a Bachelor's degree in Computer Science.
 During my college years, I worked on various projects, including developing a campus event management system and a social networking site for students.

-- After graduating in 2012, I started my professional career as a Full Stack Web Developer at LISTSLINK.
+- After graduating in 2012, I started my professional career as a Full Stack Web Developer at Rivers Agile.
 Here, I honed my skills in the MERN/MEVN stack, working on end-to-end web applications and collaborating with cross-functional teams.

 - In 2016, I joined Topcone Inc as a Front End Software Developer.
 Leading the design and development of interactive web applications for a Fortune 500 company, I focused on optimizing website performance and user experience.

-- By 2021, I was promoted to Senior Software Engineer at Nortek Consulting Inc. My role involved developing responsive web applications, implementing interactive features, and collaborating with designers and back-end developers to ensure seamless user experiences.
+- By 2021, I was promoted to Senior Software Engineer at VironIT.
+My role involved developing responsive web applications, implementing interactive features, and collaborating with designers and back-end developers to ensure seamless user experiences.

 - Throughout my career, I've continuously updated my skills and knowledge in front-end technologies.
 My expertise includes JavaScript, TypeScript, HTML, CSS, React, Angular, Vue.js, and various other frameworks and libraries.